opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/expression.rst

 - **unary operators** can be used as prefixes or suffixes to alter the value of 1 expression,
 - **binary operators** can be arithmetic operators to perform a calculus between 2 expression, or boolean operators to compare the result of 2 expressions,
-- the **ternary operator**, to convert an conditional expression to either 1 of 2 possible results.
+- the **ternary operator**, to convert a conditional expression to either 1 of 2 possible results.

 Unary operators
 ^^^^^^^^^^^^^^^